 Geckor's art and brand have allowed him to collaborate with other well-established brands, particularly within the fashion space, resulting in the release of limited-edition merchandise and collaborative exhibitions.

-Neap is an original character that allows me to express and visually communicate certain narratives through painting and animation.
-His relaxed domineer and posture depicts the way I approach art and parts of life in general.
+Neap, an original character, is a tool for Geckor to express and visually communicate specific narratives through painting and animation.
+With a relaxed demeanor and posture, he embodies the artist's approach to art and life in general

 Neap is often portrayed on a sole island - a serene escape that is distant from problems